Sid911/Scions_old/Readme.md

 - I wanted to learn more about how the theoretical and implementation level machine learning works.
 The best way of doing it is to make a ML library itself because you get to actually read and implement the details rather than just relying on other frameworks to make the **Magic Happen**.
-Also, I would get to learn how to build actual low level library for executing parallel and and performant code in different accelerator environments.
+Also, I would get to learn how to build actual low level library for executing parallel and and performant opCode in different accelerator environments.
 - There are certain limitation in different runtimes provided by big frameworks like **Tensorflow**, **Pytorch** and *(Although to a less extent)* **Onnx Runtime** which are hard to overcome in a normal setting which I am trying to achieve.